Combat history of the T-26: Outside the Red Army

 Chinese tank crews were trained under the supervision of Soviet specialists.
 T-26 tanks of the 200th Infantry Division were used in the Battle of Lanfeng in 1938, the Battle of Kunlun Pass in 1939, the Battle of Yunnan-Burma Road in the Burma campaign in 1942 and some other combat against the Japanese until 1944.
 After World War II, the remaining Chinese T-26 tanks equipped the First Armoured Regiment of the Army of the Chinese Kuomintang government, which saw service in East China during the Chinese Civil War (1946–1950).
 Several T-26 tanks were destroyed or captured by the People's Liberation Army during the Huaihai Campaign in 1949.

 Some surviving T-26s moved to Taiwan when KMT government left mainland China and later retired.

 In 1935, Turkey purchased 60 T-26 mod.
 1933 light tanks from the USSR (also, two twin-turreted T-26 mod.
 1931 were presented to Turkish government in 1933–1934), along with about 60 BA-6 armoured cars to form the 1st Tank Battalion of the 2nd Cavalry Division at Lüleburgaz.
 The Armoured Brigade of the Turkish Army consisted of the 102nd and the 103rd Companies armed with the T-26 mod.
 1933 tanks (four platoons in a company, five tanks in platoon) in the end of 1937.
 The reserve group of the brigade had 21 T-26 tanks also.
 In the beginning of 1940, the Turkish Army had the Armoured Brigade in Istanbul, which belonged to the 1st Army, and the 1st Tank Battalion, which belonged to the 3rd Army.
 Turkish T-26 tanks were taken out of service in 1942.

 A T-26 pressed into service with the German Wehrmacht operating in the area of Lake Ilmen in 1942.

 The German Wehrmacht used around 40 captured T-26 tanks of different models under the designation Panzerkampfwagen 737(r), 738(r), or 740(r), depending on the model.
 KhT-130 flame-throwing tanks had the German designation Flammenwerfer Panzerkampfwagen 739(r).
 Only a very small number of captured T-26 tanks were repaired by German army workshops by the end of 1941; hundreds of Soviet tanks abandoned in summer-autumn 1941 during the Soviet retreat were badly damaged in combat or had technical failures which were impossible to repair because of the absence of spare parts, and Germany's own tanks were a higher maintenance priority.
-A small number of German T-26 tanks participated in the Battle of Smolensk (1941), the Battle of Moscow, Battles of Rzhev, combat near Leningrad and Bryansk, in the Minsk Offensive and even the Warsaw uprising in 1944.
+A small number of German T-26 tanks participated in the Battle of Smolensk (1941), the Battle of Moscow, Battles of Rzhev, combat near Leningrad and Bryansk, in the Minsk Offensive and the Warsaw Uprising in 1944.
 They were used by several rifle and tank units including the 3rd SS Division Totenkopf.
 Also German police tank companies (Polizei-Panzer-Kompanien) used a few captured T-26s, including obsolete twin-turreted tanks, in Soviet and Polish occupied territories.